-- Mandatory arguments, appearing in the same order as the input arguments they describe: - G GEN - & GEN - L long (we implicitly typecast int to long) - U ulong - V loop variable - n variable, expects a variable number (a long, not an entree) - W a GEN which is a lvalue to be modified in place (for t_LIST) - raw input (treated as a string without quotes).
+- Mandatory arguments, appearing in the same order as the input arguments they describe: - G GEN - & GEN - L long (we implicitly typecast int to long) - U ulong - V loop variable - n variable, expects a variable number (a long, not an entree) - W a GEN which is a lvalue to be modified in place (for t_LIST) - r raw input (treated as a string without quotes).
 Quoted args are copied as strings Stops at first unquoted ')' or ','.
 Special chars can be quoted using '\' Example: aa"b\n)"c yields the string "aab\n)c" - s expanded string.
-Example: Pi"x"2 yields "3.142x2"

-Unquoted components can be of any PARI type, converted to string following current output format to be processed by void closure_evalvoid(GEN C)

-I closure whose value is ignored, as in for loops,
+Example: Pi"x"2 yields "3.142x2" Unquoted components can be of any PARI type, converted to string following current output format - I closure whose value is ignored, as in for loops, - to be processed by void closure_evalvoid(GEN C) - E closure whose value is used, as in sum loops, - to be processed by void closure_evalgen(GEN C) - implicit function of arity 1, as in parsum loops, to be processed by void closure_callgen1(GEN C)